KevinSia/ruby-starter-pack/README.md

       a_string = a.string.upcase
       puts a_string # HELLO WORLD
       ```
-    - a variable can (and very often)6be used to store values that comes elsewhere (eg. user input)
+    - a variable can (and very often) be used to store values that comes elsewhere (eg. user input)
       ```ruby
       puts "What is your name?"
       an_input = gets.chomp
       puts an_input.capitalize
       ```
     - We will never be sure what is the value that contains inside the variable `an_input`, because it depends on user's input.
 If the user types `"kevin"`, the variable `an_input` will contain `"kevin"`, and the program will continue to 'capitalize' the value inside `an_input`, and finally prints it out to the terminal.
     - This program will now be able to accept input from users, and process that input accordingly.
     - Google's code to power the search bar **probably** looks like this. (okay maybe a lot more lines than this.
 Apparently Google has more than 2 million code to power all of it's applications.
 Written by a lot of programmers of course.)

 ## Conditional statements
   - using `if-elsif-else`